 Trees are an important part of a landscape, and they do many beneficial and necessary things for us and our waterways.
-Often, however, homeowners along a stream remove trees and mow their lawns up to the stream’s edge, not knowing they are impacting wildlife, reducing water quality, and changing the very composition of the stream.
+Homeowners living along a stream often remove trees and mow their lawns right up to the edge, not knowing they are impacting wildlife, reducing water quality, and changing the very composition of the stream.
 Over time, these residents notice their properties eroding and their streams lacking “the fish they once had.”
-If people understand the many benefits trees provide, they can make more informed decisions about how to care for the trees on their properties.

 - How much light does the site receive?